 1. Asset class diversification

-In the same way nutritionists recommend a balanced diet, investment advisors recommend a balanced portfolio.
-The more food groups on a person's plate, the more nutrients that a person’s body consumes and the healthier that person is.
+In the same way, nutritionists recommend a balanced diet;investment advisors recommend a balanced portfolio.
+The more food groups on a person's plate, the more nutrients a person’s body consumes and the healthier that person is.
 Likewise, an investor looking to create a healthy portfolio should choose assets across various classes.
 Traditional asset classes available to investors are stocks, bonds, exchange-traded funds (ETFs), commodities and to a lesser extent real estate.
 Each is exposed to unique asset-level risks and are not all perfectly correlated to each other.
 Fig. 1 illustrates how a diversified portfolio can achieve better performance (in some cases) and a lower risk profile than investing in a single asset class.
 The analysis was carried out over the last decade and consisted of purely hypothetical portfolios that utilised actual market data to model returns.

-The hypothetical portfolio analysis illustrates the outcome of a robust diversification strategy, protecting an investor against fluctuations of the market.
-Considering the hypothetical portfolios constructed, as expected storing cash under your bed returned the least since 2010 but was the most stable while putting all an investor’s eggs into one basket (global equities) proved to be the most volatile.
+The hypothetical portfolio analysis illustrates the outcome of a robust diversification strategy, protecting an investor against fluctuations in the market.
+Considering the hypothetical portfolios constructed, as expected, storing cash under your bed returned the least since 2010 but was the most stable while putting all an investor’s eggs into one basket (global equities) proved to be the most volatile.
 The diversified portfolio returned slightly less than the stock-only portfolio but was less exposed to market fluctuations over the last decade.